exploratory-io/book/analytics/decision_tree.md

 Builds a decision tree to predict Target Variable column value from Predictor Variable(s) column values.

 ## Input Data
-Input data should contain categorical columns and numeric columns.
+Input data should contain following columns.

   * Target Variable - Column that has values to be predicted by the decision tree.
   * Predictor Variable(s) - Column(s) that has values on which the prediction by decision tree is based.
 It can be of categorical (binary or multi-class) or nuneric value.